PAUL-DANIEL-C/shopease-website/README.md

 ---

 ## Live Demo
-You can access the live front-end demo [here](https://your-github-username.github.io/shopease/) *(replace with your GitHub Pages link)*.
+You can access the live front-end demo [here](https://github.com/PAUL-DANIEL-C/shopease-website)

 ---